auzzton/auzzton/README.md

 - 👋 Hi, I’m @auzzton
-- 👀 I’m interested in frontend, backend and design development
+- 👀 I’m interested in full stack development and building AI/ML models
-- 🌱 I’m currently learning frontend and backend
+- 🌱 I’m currently learning Full Stack development and Machine Learning
-- 💞️ I’m looking to collaborate on application related projects
+- 💞️ I’m looking to collaborate with any web devs or ai/ml devs

 <!---